Andrzej Chwalba

 Andrzej Chwalba (born 1949 in Częstochowa) is a Polish historian.
-Professor of history at the Jagiellonian University (since 1995), the university's prorector of didactics (1999-2002), head of the Institute of Social and Religious History of Europe in 19th and 20th century, and the deacon and prodeacon of Department of History.
+A Professor of history at the Jagiellonian University (UJ) since 1995, the University's prorector of didactics (1999-2002), head of the Institute of Social and Religious History of Europe in the 19th and 20th centuries, and the deacon and prodeacon of the Department of History.

+Biography

-Chwalba graduated from the Jagiellonian University in 1972.
+Chwalba graduated from UJ in 1972.
 Later he worked as a teacher in Częstochowa.
-In 1977 he became a member of the Communist party - Polish United Workers' Party.
-He gained a Ph.D. from the Jagiellonian University in 1982.
+In 1977 he became a member of the Polish United Workers' Party.
+He gained a Ph.D. from UJ in 1982.

 Chwalba is a member of the Polish Historical Society, the Historical Commission of the Polish Academy of Sciences and several foreign historical societies (Intern.
 Tagung der Historik, Europ.
 Community Liaison Committee of Historians, Centre de recherches d'histoire des mouvement sociaux et du syndicalisme), as well as editor in chief of Alternatywy (1985-1989); and Arka (1994-1995).
 He is a member of the editorial board of Historyka.
 He is also Chairman of the Organisational Committee of the Congress.

-Works by Andrzej Chwalba centre on social and religious history of Europe in 19th and 20th century.
+Works by Chwalba centre on the social and religious history of Europe in the 19th and 20th centuries.
 He has published over 120 scientific dissertations, including several books.

+His doctoral students included Barbara Klich-Kluczewska; Kamil Janicki was also among his students.

+In December 2002 he received Kraków Book of the Month Award for the book Dzieje Krakowa.
+Kraków w latach 1939–1945.
+He received Kraków Book of the Month Award again in December 2023 for Wisła.
+Biografia rzeki.